 - Swelling, heat, redness and or bruising are not always present or significant with this injury.

 - Pain and avoidance of using the arm are usually the dominant feature, however the pain is not normally extreme.

 Treatment Of Nursemaid’s Elbow

-Diagnosis of nursemaid’s elbow is usually suspected from the history of events surrounding the onset and investigations are not necessary.
-However X rays can be used to rule out fractures and other conditions as well as to assess for a subluxed radial head confirming the diagnosis.
-Again similar to X ray and not normally necessary ultrasound or MRI imaging to assess for the annular ligamentous injury and displacement of the radial head may also be used.
+Diagnosis of nursemaid’s elbow is usually suspected from the history of events and investigations are not necessary.
+However X-rays can be used to rule out fractures and other conditions.
+As well as confirming the diagnosis of a subluxed radial head.
+Similar to X-ray and not normally necessary, ultrasound or MRI imaging to assess for any annular ligamentous injury and any displacement of the radial head may also be used.

-Treatment is focused on reducing the subluxation by manipulating the arm so that the radial head is returned to its’ anatomical position.
-Generally prognosis is excellent and no permanent injury results from this condition.
-Immobilisation following reduction is not always necessary and may vary depending on the specialists opinion however for repeat episodes casting may be used to allow the ligaments around the elbow to heal and try to avoid general laxity of at the joint.
-The chance of recurrence is somewhat high and because of this parents obviously need to be diligent both they and their child avoid future high risk traction events to the elbow to help minimise any risk.
+Treatment is focused on reducing the subluxation.
+Through manipulating the arm so the radial head is returned to its’ anatomical position.
+Generally prognosis is excellent, and no permanent injury results from this condition.
+Immobilisation following reduction is not always necessary and may vary depending on the specialists opinion.
+For repeat episodes, casting may be used to allow the ligaments around the elbow to heal and to avoid developing general laxity at the joint.
+The chance of recurrence is somewhat high.
+Therefore parents need to be diligent both them and their child avoid future high risk traction events to the elbow, to help minimise risk.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Nursemaid’s Elbow AKA Pulled Elbow should consult his or her general practitioner, physiotherapist or otherwise appropriately skilled practitioner.